f5devcentral/f5-big-iq-lab/docs/class6/module1/lab5.rst

 Here is the API call the BIG-IQ does to the web app API (more details on the `Tomcat demo challenge Webapp`_ and `Challenge Types`_) to deploy the HTTP challenge file.
-This API needs to be developped and added into the web app itself (in the web app example the API enpoint is ``POST /hello``)
+This API needs to be developed and added into the web app itself (in the web app example the API endpoint is ``POST /hello``)

 .. code-block:: yaml